-The school checks the identity of all contractors and their staff on arrival at the school and requests evidence of DBS checks where appropriate.
+The school/college checks the identity of all contractors and their staff on arrival at the school/college and requests evidence of DBS checks where appropriate as detailed above.
 As required by statutory guidance, where contractors and/or their staff are engaged in Regulated Activity, barred list checks are also requested.
 Contractors and any of their staff who have not undergone checks will not be allowed to work unsupervised or in Regulated Activity.

-21. Site security
+22. Site security